SmileiPIC/tutorials/advanced_wakefield_AMcylindrical.rst

 With the ``Field`` diagnostic, you can virtually specify any angle ``theta``.
 See the reference frame `here <https://smileipic.github.io/Smilei/Understand/azimuthal_modes_decomposition.html>`_ for the definition of this angle.

-At the cost of approximately N 2D simulations (N is the number of azimuthal modes, two in this case), you can obtain the fields in all the 3D space, like in a 3D simulation.
+At a cost comparable to some 2D simulations, you can reconstruct the fields in all the 3D space, like in a 3D simulation.
 Note that in the ``Field`` diagnostic you will see only half of the plane, as the ``Field`` diagnostics shows the fields on the grid, defined on a half-plane in this geometry.

 By default, the last command we used will plot the last timestep available.
 You can also slide along the available timesteps::